0 / 0

 Cloud Pak for Data as a Service supports SSO using Security Assertion Markup Language (SAML) federated IDs.
 SAML federation requires coordination with IBM to configure.
 SAML connects IBMids with the user credentials that are provided by an identity provider (IdP).
 For companies that have configured SAML federation with IBM, users can log in to Cloud Pak for Data as a Service with their company credentials.
 SAML federation is the recommended method for SSO configuration with Cloud Pak for Data as a Service.

-The IBMid Enterprise Federation Adoption Guide describes the steps that are required to federate your identity provider (IdP).
+The IBMid Enterprise Federation describes the steps that are required to federate your identity provider (IdP).
 You need an IBM Sponsor, which is an IBM employee that works as the contact person between you and the IBMid team.

 For an overview of SAML federation, see IBM Cloud docs: Which SAML federation options exist in IBM Cloud?, which discusses both SAML federation and IBM Cloud App ID.
 IBM Cloud App ID is supported as a Beta version with Cloud Pak for Data as a Service.